It's A Beautiful Day

 Written by Queen

-Appears on: UK Scandal 7" vinyl, UK Scandal 12" vinyl, UK Scandal CD single
+UK Scandal 7" vinyl, UK Scandal 12" vinyl, UK Scandal CD single, UK 2011 Made In Heaven Deluxe CD

-Another great B-side that was later reworked into an album cut for the posthumous Made In Heaven album.
+Stemming from John Deacon, this B-side to Scandal was later reworked into an album cut for the posthumous Made In Heaven album.
 This original version is a bit fuller and heavier.
 Sounds similar to the Made In Heaven version.
 Freddie's vocals have a slight phased/multitracked sound to them.
 Ending has some spoken parts by Freddie.

 I Was Born To Love You (Album Version) 4:49 Click here for more info!